02 Nov Archive Connection Essay no. 1 Shirley Jaffe

 In 2017, I visited the East Coast to meet with Shirley’s brother Jerry Sternstein, along with his wife Trina, who is also a painter.
 My meeting with the Sternsteins quickly evolved into what felt like a gathering of family.
 Jerry and Trina are and have been so incredibly generous, not only with their fantastic gift of original correspondence between the artists, but with their ongoing willingness to assist with projects for the Sam Francis Foundation.
 They have both shared beautifully animated and rich stories of their own experiences and adventures with Shirley.
 I am profoundly grateful that I have been able to develop a correspondence with the Sternsteins over the last couple of years and I am deeply honored that they have been so forthcoming with their support.

 Shirley also participated in two different oral history interviews with the filmmaker Jeffrey Perkins for the movie “The Painter Sam Francis.”
-Over the course of both interviews, Jaffe discusses her relationship Sam, Joan Mitchell, and Muriel Goodwin among others.
+Over the course of both interviews, Jaffe discusses her relationships with Sam, Joan Mitchell, and Muriel Goodwin among others.
 With a nostalgia-free clarity, Shirley reflects on her own 50-year journey as a painter and a life that was often solitary.
 Jaffe was not one to dwell on the past and did not suffer fools.
 In both interviews, Shirley engages in the topics that interest her with intelligence and humor.
 If questions are posed that she doesn’t care to discuss, the brevity of her response is refreshingly straightforward.

 On a personal note, my husband and I had the honor of meeting Shirley about a year before she passed away.
 She hosted us at her studio and living space in Paris.
 She made us tea and served a plate of cookies as we sat on chairs across from her while she sat on her bed.
 A few of her engaging gestural abstractions humbly attached to the wall behind her.
 My husband Ted Ridgeway, who is also a painter, showed her the small rendition in ink on paper he had just done of the Notre Dame cathedral.
 She regarded it and paused, looked up at him and flashed her delightful smile and then replied with a dash of mischief, “Yes, very good, but I wonder what would happen if you looked at what was beyond this.
 That you can’t see.”